 Science and Technology by Ravi Agrahari

-Science and Technology is a current affairs related topic for Prelims and Mains and apart from updating it from news sources, there is a good book written by Ravi Agrahari and published by Mc Graw Hill for UPSC Prelims and Mains preparation.
+Science and Technology is a current affairs related topic for Prelims and Mains and apart from updating it from news sources, there is a good book called Science and Technology written by Ravi Agrahari and published by Mc Graw Hill for UPSC Prelims and Mains preparation.
 It covers all aspects of Science and Technology from basic to advanced level making it easy to understand for non-science background IAS aspirants.

 Recommended IAS Books for UPSC Mains

 Above I have listed the reference books for Prelims and topic-wise books for Prelims and Mains.
 In this section you will find the recommended books for preparing General Studies papers of IAS Mains, exclusively.

 Solved Papers for General Studies

 Just like I recommended topic-wise solved papers for Prelims, similarly you should refer topic-wise Solved Papers for GS Mains as well since you will know the current trend of UPSC questions in Mains and also the importance of various topics of the 4 GS papers.

 The GS Paper-1 syllabus covers developments in modern Indian history right till the present period and the best book to cover the post-Independence developments is India Since Independence by Bipin Chandra and other authors.
 It covers the significant prime ministerial tenures and is updated regularly.

 Governance in India by Karthikeyan

 GS Paper-2 deals with governance issues and M. Laxmikanth’s Governance in India is the most recommended book to cover all topics of this paper.
 Read this book in addition to Indian polity by the same author referred earlier and GS Paper-2 syllabus of the Mains is taken care of.

 Challenges to Internal Security of India

 Internal Security, its challenges and disaster management is one of the key parts of GS Paper-3 syllabus and this topic is handled quite well along with focus on disaster management (so you don’t need to refer separate book on disaster management) in the book Challenges to Internal Security of India by Ashok Kumar and Vipul.

 Ethics, Integrity, and Aptitude by Karthikeyan